y-scope/clp/docs/src/user-guide/core-clp-s.md

-# CLP for dynamically-structured logs
+# clp for dynamically-structured logs

 For dynamically-structured logs (e.g., JSON), you can compress, decompress, and search them using the `clp-s` binary described below.